The Gun Club: Reformation (1986–1994)

 After a short stint doing spoken word performances, Pierce decided to reform a new version of the band in October 1986.
 Powers, who had also been recruited into Nick Cave and the Bad Seeds at this time, resumed his place at guitar, with Mori switching to bass and Sanderson retaining his spot on drums.
-This lineup of the Gun Club recorded a handful of albums, including Mother Juno, released October 19, 1987 on Red Rhino Records.
+This lineup of the Gun Club recorded a handful of albums, including Mother Juno, released October 19, 1987, on Red Rhino Records.
 This album, produced by Robin Guthrie of the Cocteau Twins, was a successful comeback, garnering a positive critical reception.
-After the release of Nick Cave's album The Good Son, Powers departed the Bad Seeds in May 1990 to focus more on the Gun Club.
+After the release of Nick Cave's album The Good Son, Powers departed from the Bad Seeds in May 1990 to focus more on the Gun Club.

-The band's fifth studio effort, Pastoral Hide and Seek, which Pierce produced himself, was released October 1, 1990 on the Fire label.
+The band's fifth studio effort, Pastoral Hide and Seek, which Pierce produced himself, was released October 1, 1990, on the Fire label.
 Sanderson departed in December 1990 to focus on his other project, World of Twist.
 Desperate rejoined to record the Divinity album, released in August 1991 on New Rose Records, but the band were inactive during the remainder of that year as Pierce was hospitalized during his travels in India and Vietnam.
 Pierce also recorded with Cypress Grove.

 Simon Fish, who had previously played with Pierce on one of his solo albums, joined the band in March 1992.
 At the conclusion of a European tour in May 1992, Powers left the band to focus on his other project, Congo Norvell.
 In February 1993, the band reconvened as a trio of Pierce, Mori and the returning Sanderson, to record the Lucky Jim album.
 For their spring 1993 European tour, they were joined by guitarist Rainer Lingk of Die Haut.
-Lucky Jim was released September 20, 1993 by Triple X Records, and Robert Marche (formerly of Subway Sect and JoBoxers) joined on guitar in October.
+Lucky Jim was released September 20, 1993, by Triple X Records, and Robert Marche (formerly of Subway Sect and JoBoxers) joined on guitar in October.

 In May 1994, Mori and Pierce split up, and she and Sanderson left the Gun Club (Mori and Sanderson formed Freeheat in 1999 with Jim Reid and Ben Lurie of the Jesus and Mary Chain).
 Sanderson and Marche formed Earl Brutus.
 In the fall of 1994, Pierce put together a new lineup featuring Marche, bassist Efe and the returning Fish, lasting until November.